First Published 15 Feb 2023 Last Updated 23 Oct 2024 Difficulty level : Easy

 Note: For Access 2007, it is 20 characters.

-However, there is a very important issue with linked tables.
+However, there is an important issue with linked tables in some versions.
 If a password of 20 characters is used, trying to connect a linked table fails with this error message:

 NotValidPassword